mitchelsevere/getting-started-elm/README.md

   * They can be passed as arguments.
   * They can return another function as result.
   * They can be stored in list and variables
-  * Can be easily assing
+  * Can be easily assign

 Loops